-- 38. The above graph shows that new sites granted planning permission that were not previously included in the SHLAA are coming forward.
+- 36. The above graph shows that new sites granted planning permission that were not previously included in the SHLAA are coming forward.
 This excludes permissions that have been superseded during the same year and replacement dwelling proposals.
 The number of new sites granted planning permission coming forward has varied over the years but for each year a large proportion of new sites granted planning permission have been on small sites (up to 9 homes).
-The number of new sites granted planning permission coming forward that were not previously included in the SHLAA has been higher than the number of SHLAA sites granted planning permission, except for the years 2010/11, 2018/19, 2019/20 and 2020/21.
-The graph shows there has been an increase of sites granted planning permission since 2019/20 and those granted planning permission that were not previously included in the SHLAA during 2021/22 were predominantly from small sites. - 39.
-The new sites granted planning permission that were not previously included in the SHLAA comprise the following land uses:- - Residential including the conversion of existing properties including outbuildings and redevelopment of residential garage courts; - Conversion/redevelopment of offices, light industrial units and commercial buildings including shops and drinking establishments; - Conversion/redevelopment of community centre/hall and church hall buildings;
+The number of new sites granted planning permission coming forward that were not previously included in the SHLAA has been higher than the number of SHLAA sites granted planning permission, except for the years 2010/11, 2018/19, 2019/20, 2020/21 and 2022/23.
+The graph shows those granted planning permission that were not previously included in the SHLAA during 2021/22 were predominantly from small sites. - 37.
+The new sites granted planning permission that were not previously included in the SHLAA comprise the following land uses:- - Residential including the conversion of existing properties including outbuildings and redevelopment of residential garage courts; - Conversion/redevelopment of offices, light industrial units and commercial buildings including shops and drinking establishments;

-- Conversion/redevelopment of agricultural buildings and barns;

-- Development on vacant/underused land; and

-- Other sources.
+- Conversion/redevelopment of community centre/hall and church hall buildings; - Conversion/redevelopment of agricultural buildings and barns; - Development on vacant/underused land; and - Other sources.